patchydev/patchydev/README.md

 # About Me
-My name is Isabelle, you can also call me Izzy or Isa.
+My name is Isabelle, you can call me Isa :).

-I'm a 17 year old transfem programmer.
+I'm a 17 year old transfem programmer, I'm also a NixOS/SwayWM user.

+You can add me on Discord @patchydev

+mi toki e toki pona

 I'm currently working on Theo, a chess engine built in Rust.